Visit the Loop Head Peninsula

 You can take a boat trip out to see them with Dolphin Discovery Kilrush or with Dolphinwatch Carrigaholt.
 You can also learn more about the dolphins at the Shannon Dolphin and Wildlife Centre, opposite Kilrush Marina.

-Enjoy West Clare’s five Blue Flag beaches
+Enjoy West Clare’s four Blue Flag beaches

 These beaches are family favourites

-West Clare has five Blue Flag beaches.
+West Clare has four Blue Flag beaches.
 The Blue Flag is one of the world’s most recognised eco-labels.
 It’s awarded annually recognising adherence to a strict criteria including water quality, safety and services, and environmental considerations.
 West Clare’s five beaches are:

 - Kilkee Beach is a sandy crescent-shaped beach and a really family favourite.
 It’s one of Ireland’s most popular beaches, and Kilkee is a lively resort town.